-Jeff is vice president of the Virginia Society of Landscape Designers, and is a member of The Landscape Designers Group and the Garden Writers Association of America.
-He served on the board of the Virginia Nursery and Landscape Association and developed the Virginia Growers Guide for that organization.
-He served on the founding board of the Friends of Green Spring Gardens Park—Fairfax County, Virginia’s horticultural park.
-He also co-chaired the founding board of the Healing and Memorial Garden for the Whitman-Walker Clinic of Northern Virginia where he assisted with the garden design.
-He is an Advanced Virginia Certified Nurseryman.
+Jeff serves on the Horticulture Department Advisory Board of Northern Virginia Community College.
+He is a former president and board member of the Virginia Society of Landscape Designers, and is a member of the Landscape Designers Group and the Garden Writers Association.
+He served on the board of the Virginia Nursery and Landscape Association and developed the original Virginia Growers Guide for that organization.
+He served on the founding board of Friends of Green Spring Gardens, one of Fairfax County, Virginia’s, horticultural parks.
+He also co-chaired the founding board of the Healing and Memorial Garden for the Whitman-Walker Clinic of Northern Virginia, where he assisted with the garden design.